EntropySynthetica/K8S-Example-Manifest/README.md

 # Get this deployment up and running.

+A basic K8S project consists of 3 parts.
+A deployment, a serivce and an ingress.
+The deployment specifies what docker image to run, how many copies, as well as rules that specify how containers will be replaced if there is a failure or upgrade to the deployment.
+The service exposes networking of the deployment.
+It gives a handy single point of reference for other objects in the k8s cluster to talk to one or multiple pods.
+And finally the Ingress is an http/https load balancer that exposes the cluster to the outside world.
+The ingress rules tell K8S what URL should go to what workload.

 ## Verify your kubectl command is connected to your cluster.

 You should be able to do a `kubectl get nodes` and get a non-error response.